polkadot-fellows/xcm-format/README.md

 Operands:

-- `origin: Option<MultiLocation>`: The value expected of the Origin Register.
+- `origin: Option<Location>`: The value expected of the Origin Register.

 Kind: *Command*